Stalin

 Crimea: March of the Tatars

-Ideas the town council has come up with in order to boost the area's profile have included a proposal to use the area for nuclear tests and the restoration of the Gulag into a leisure park.
+Ideas the local council has come up with in order to boost the town's profile have included a proposal to use the area for nuclear tests and restoring the gulag into a leisure park.